typedb/typedb-docs/11-query/04-delete-query.md

 the parser to remove the instance of data represented by the variable `$p`.
 If we don't know the type, we can usually use `thing`, the supertype of all data instances.

-## Delete Instances of a Relation Type
-To delete an instance of a relation type, similar to deleting an entity type, we first `match` and then `delete`.
+Deleting an instance of a relation type follows exactly the same style:

 <div class="tabs dark">